Our brake specialists guarantee a top-quality repair, with the sole aim of ensuring your safety.

 What makes machining your disc rotors so important?

-A disc rotor is the circular metal plate that your brake pad presses against to stop the car.
+A disc rotor is a circular metal plate that your brake pad presses against to stop the car.
 The smoother the surface of the disc rotor, the more efficient the braking.
 So, when new brake pads are fitted, machining of disc rotors ensures maximum braking efficiency.

 After thousands of braking applications, disc rotors wear, usually unevenly.
 For effective braking, new brake pads should fit flush against the disc rotor.
 That’s why your disc rotors should be machined by a Midas specialist.